f1ac0/C64/README.md

 # C64
 I bought my fisrt C64.
-It was listed as "Untested", and off course it was faulty (12v fuse in PSU, 6569 VIC-II that I replaced with a 8565, and RAM U10 replaced with a 41256).
+It was listed as "Untested", and of course it was faulty (12v fuse in PSU, 6569 VIC-II that I replaced with a 8565, RAM U10 replaced with a 41256 and 7406 U8 with dead output to IEC port).

 While repairing it, I learned about the components inside the C64, their signals and common faults.
 I bookmarked open-source alternatives and useful expansions : below is a list of the projects I found interesting.

-In this repository I share the boards I created or modified for my own needs (while waiting for the replacement VIC-II).
-At the time of writing, they are still untested.
+In this repository I share the boards I created or modified for my own needs (for example to use the parts I have in stock, to add features, or because I like my own routing).
+At the time of writing, some are still untested.

 # Disclaimer and Acknowledgements
 This is a hobbyist project, it comes with no warranty and no support.
 Also remember that the Commodore machines are about 40 years old and may fail because of such hardware expansions.

-I publish my work under the CC-BY-NC-SA license.
+I publish my work under the CC-BY-NC-SA license, unless stated otherwise.
 Thanks to everyone who share their knowledge and creations.

 # Cartridge